 Caterpillar offers you an excellent backhoe attachment for your skid steer.
 The Cat BH160 is a boom and stick combination that couples with many Cat bucket profiles.
 The BH160 backhoe attachment has a 121-inch digging depth and weighs 2309 pounds.

 Adding a rented backhoe attachment to your Cat skid steer makes a lot of financial sense.
 So does renting a Cat skid steer, compact track loader or multi terrain loader.
 You can source these excellent machinery pieces at The Cat Rental Store, along with other Cat work tool attachments like skid steer grapples, thumbs, blades, compactors, hammers, material handling arms, saws, mulchers, rippers and winches.
+Fill out a form online today for a quick quote.

 The Cat Rental Store is your one-stop source for the best skid steer attachments available.
-With over 1,300 outlets in The Cat Store rental network, you can quickly outfit your skid steer with the latest tools that let you capitalize on value-added projects.
+With over 1,300 outlets in The Cat Rental Store network, you can quickly outfit your skid steer with the latest tools that let you capitalize on value-added projects.

 Variety is what you’ll find at The Cat Rental Store.
 You get a wide selection of highly maintained equipment along with the knowledgeable service that makes sure your skid steer loader attachments are perfectly matched for your machine and the work you’re undertaking.
 Quality and service are core principles with Caterpillar.